 On March 24, 2004, the Company entered into an agreement with several investors for a Series A Convertible Debenture (the "Bridge Loan") whereby a total of \$1,200,000 in debentures were procured through Maxim Group, LLC.
 The Company received a net of \$1,049,946 after placement expenses.
-In addition, the market value of the underlying securities was valued at \$1,500,000 and the beneficial conversion feature of the debenture was valued at \$300,000.
-The Company has recorded this as a contra-account against the loan balance and is amortizing the beneficial conversion feature of the life of the loan.
+The beneficial conversion feature of the debenture was valued at \$300,000.
+The Company has recorded this as a contra-account against the loan balance and is amortizing the beneficial conversion feature over the life of the loan.
 The net balance at June 30, 2004, is \$937,500.

 Under the terms of the Bridge Loan agreements, and supplements thereto, the debentures bear interest at the rate of 10% per annum, payable on a quarterly basis in common stock or cash at the election of the Company.
 The maturity date is 24 months from the date of signing, or March 26, 2006.
-The debentures are to be converted at the rate of \$1.86 and are automatically converted on the closing of at least \$2,200,000 in additional financing (the "Qualified Financing"), inclusive of the Bridge Loan.
+Pursuant to the terms of a supplemental agreement dated May 5, 2004 between NetSol and the debenture holders, the conversion rate was set at one share for each \$1.86 of principal.